stefanpejcic/OpenPanel/README.md

 - Manage WordPress websites easily with [WP Manager](https://openpanel.com/docs/panel/applications/wordpress).
 - Password-less login to [phpMyAdmin](https://openpanel.com/docs/panel/databases/phpmyadmin) and [Web Terminal](https://openpanel.com/docs/panel/advanced/terminal).
 - Built-in [REDIS](https://openpanel.com/docs/panel/caching/Redis) and [Memcached](https://openpanel.com/docs/panel/caching/Memcached) object caching.

+And unique features that simply made sense 💁 to us:
+- Services auto-start only when needed so resources are not wasted
+- Gooogle PageSpeed data is automatically displayed for every website in Site Manager
+- Users can export DNS zones easily
+- Users can pause cronjobs when not needed
+- Administrators can receive daily usage reports
+- Users can add comments for DNS records
+- Download files from URL in File Manager
+- Users can save pages to Favorites
+- Users can share web terminal session with third-parties
+- Detailed activity log of all actions
+- Admins can add custom message per user
+- and a lot more 🙌

 ## OpenPanel vs OpenAdmin